 Better production efficiency, optimal plant condition, and minimal downtime – these requirements apply to companies across industries from chemical and pharma to food production and logistics.
 At the same time, success in competitive markets requires strict cost control and compliance with health, safety, and environment (HSE) regulations.
 Managing this complexity can be challenging and is often further complicated by a lack of transparency and collaboration, poor documentation, and limited access to asset data.
 This is precisely where Enterprise Asset Management (EAM) solutions come in.
-EAM software collect all the data and information relating to a company’s assets in one central location to empower the business to make the most of this knowledge.
+EAM systems collect all the data and information relating to a company’s assets in one central location to empower the business to make the most of this knowledge.

 Cloud-based EAM solutions enable the management of all physical assets from machinery and equipment to vehicles and buildings throughout their entire lifecycle.
 By bringing together all the information relating to planning, executing, and documenting maintenance-related activities, they provide companies with a holistic overview of the performance of their assets and the costs relating to them.
 They can also enhance how other processes, such as those relating to knowledge sharing and retention, materials, tools, and data are managed.
-Ultimo is strongly represented in manufacturing (chemical, food, oil and gas, machinery, and packaging).
+Ultimo is strongly represented in manufacturing (chemical, food, oil and gas, machinery and packaging).
 But also other sectors, like infrastructure, healthcare, environment and energy, and logistics are well supported.

-Higher plant availability through better-planned maintenance with EAM software
+Higher plant availability through better-planned maintenance

 Unscheduled maintenance or repairs can be a serious problem for plant managers, especially in the manufacturing sector.
 Even short downtime can translate into high costs and have a significant impact on profitability.
-EAM software can mitigate these risks: by collecting data on the plant condition, they help plant managers make well-founded decisions about the maintenance of their assets.
+EAM systems can mitigate these risks: by collecting data on the plant condition, they help plant managers make well-founded decisions about the maintenance of their assets.
 Ideally, this insight enables maintenance to be carried out before an unplanned shutdown occurs, enhancing plant availability and futureproofing operation.
 However, these intelligent maintenance models require cloud-based EAM systems that leverage the latest IoT technologies to allow maintenance and servicing based on data and risk analyses.

 Data-based cost control

 Reliable data on operations and maintenance history is also crucial for making carefully planned decisions relating to asset maintenance.
 Leading EAM systems make it easy for asset managers to monitor and manage asset conditions and keep track of maintenance costs.
 They provide an overview of all activities and help identify cost drivers, inefficient maintenance processes, and unprofitable assets.
-The software can also be used to monitor critical KPIs to enable continuous process optimisation and improved cost efficiency.
+The software can also be used to monitor critical KPIs to enable continuous process optimization and improved cost efficiency.

 Extended service life

 For most businesses, the ideal maintenance strategy achieves a long service life and high productivity while maintaining low maintenance costs.
-Ultimo’s cloud-based EAM platform helps asset managers meet these goals by visualising different strategies to show how the plant condition can change depending on whether maintenance is performed.
-Based on these insights, asset managers can maximise their resources and find the best way to plan maintenance and replacement activities to extend asset life and enhance productivity.
+Ultimo’s cloud-based EAM platform helps asset managers meet these goals by visualizing different strategies to show how the plant condition can change depending on whether maintenance is performed.
+Based on these insights, asset managers can maximize their resources and find the best way to plan maintenance and replacement activities to extend asset life and enhance productivity.

-Integrated HSE and asset management within your EAM platform
+Integrated HSE and asset management

 To help asset managers simplify the management of vital processes, Ultimo has integrated HSE management into its EAM platform.
 The software displays the status of all assets in real-time, enabling all stakeholders to view the same information.
-This helps identify and minimise risks to employees, equipment, resources, and the environment.
+This helps identify and minimize risks to employees, equipment, resources, and the environment.
 Furthermore, by hosting the required documentation in Ultimo, maintenance managers can easily manage the execution of tasks and demonstrate compliance with the regulation.